buidai123/Kaggle_VSCode_Remote_SSH/README.md

 ### How to get zrok token?

 Create your zrok account, if you haven't already, go [here](https://myzrok.io/billing) and change your plan to Starter plan, and then create a new token.
-Then visit [https://api-v1.zrok.io](https://api-v1.zrok.io/) you should setup and get your token there
+Finally visit [https://api-v1.zrok.io](https://api-v1.zrok.io/), you should setup and get your token there

 ## Client Setup